grantjenks/python-sortedcontainers/docs/pycon-2016-talk.rst

 elements, 40% popping elements, 10% discarding elements, and has a couple other methods.

-`SortedContainers`_ is two to ten times faster in all of these scenarios.
+`Sorted Containers`_ is two to ten times faster in all of these scenarios.

 We also have a lot of features.
 The API is nearly a drop-in replacement for the “blist” and “rbtree” modules.
 But the quirks have been fixed so the “pop”